 You can follow this guide by yourself using a mirror or ask someone to help you if you prefer.
 If you would like some bra recommendations for your size you can request a Free Size Consultation.

 Step One - Put on your best fitting bra

-Standing in front of a mirror put on your brest fitting bra (avoid padded, sports, minimizer and moulded bras).
+Standing in front of a mirror put on your best fitting bra (avoid padded, sports, minimizer and molded bras).

 Step Two - Measure around your ribcage

 Measure around your ribcage using a fabric tape measure.
-The tape measure should lie flat against your body but not pulled tightly.
+The tape measure should lie flat against your body.

 Step Three - Measure around the fullest part of your breasts